mikeizbicki/ucr-cs100/textbook/assignment-help/syscalls/getinfo.md

 ```
 ##getcwd

-This system call returns the current working directory.
-(The pathname between the home directory and the directory containing the program)
+This system call returns a string pointer containing the pathname of the current working directory (CWD).
 If your program depends on moving between several directories, this system call is great for telling the user which directory they are in.

 Here is an example of calling `getcwd` and printing the CWD:
 ```
-char c[1024];
+char c[BUFSIZ];
 if(getcwd(c, sizeof(c)) == NULL){
 	perror("getcwd failed");
 }

-std::cout << c << std::endl;		//print current working directory
 ```
 First we initialize a cstring large enough to contain a pathname.
-Initializing it with a size of 1024 is more than enough space.
+Initializing one with the constant `BUFSIZE` is good, as it represents the maximum number of characters that can be taken into stdin at once (a large number).

 Next we call the function for `getcwd`.
 The first parameter takes in our cstring, whether or not it be empty.
 The second parameter is of type 'size_t', and its value should always be that of the first parameter's size.
-Using the function `sizeof()` makes this easier than inputting a number, should that number ever change.
+Using the function `sizeof()` with our cstring as its parameter makes this easier than inputting a number or constant, should we ever need to change the size.

 After `getcwd` executes, our cstring used as the first parameter will contain the null-terminated pathname of the CWD.